 - Only War characters suffer explosive damage from depressurization if exposed to vacuum and eventually freeze.

-- Slighty Truth in Television: deep-sea fish have evolved to life under high pressure and consequently do not react at all well to pressure significantly higher in the water column: deep-sea fish brought to the surface usually have bulging eyes and their swim bladders protruding from their mouths.
+- An underwater example can be found in Ecco the Dolphin II: Tides Of Time, where Vortex drones explode if they get too close to the surface.
+Neither Ecco nor any other creature has a similar risk of decompression.
+Slightly Truth in Television: deep-sea fish have evolved to live under high pressure and consequently do not react at all well to pressure significantly higher in the water column: deep-sea fish brought to the surface usually have bulging eyes and their swim bladders protruding from their mouths.
 They don't explode, though.

 - In the Mothership Zeta add-on for Fallout 3, at one point you need to depressurize a section of the ship and walk through it wearing a space suit.
 However, if you do not wear the suit, or remove it while inside, Your Head Asplode.

-"Congratulations!
+Talwyn: Congratulations!
 You've won an all-expenses-paid trip out the airlock!
-Hope you don't mind letting yourself out, I hate that popping sound of bodies decompressing in space."
+Hope you don't mind letting yourself out, I hate that popping sound of bodies decompressing in space.

-- Averted in The Force Unleashed: When the Emperor orders Vader to kill you, he crashes you through a window to silently drift into space, but you get rescued shortly after and survive just fine.
+- Averted in Star Wars: The Force Unleashed: When the Emperor orders Vader to kill you, he crashes you through a window to silently drift into space, but you get rescued shortly after and survive just fine.

 - Conceivably, Vader's lightsaber through Starkiller's chest immediately prior might have been responsible for emptying his lungs, thus saving his life.

 - The Unreal Tournament map "DM-Pressure" has a room that works this way.
 Pushing a button outside the room causes it to seal up and depressurize, causing anyone trapped inside to swell up and eventually explode.
 There are goodies in the room meant to lure players and bots inside.